tango-controls/rfc/10/RequestReply.md

 * a counter (?) representing the number of valid activation from the same Client
 * the activation time in second defining the locking period from the last activation timestamp  # time_t in the implementation?)

-The desactivation  of a Device Lock is defined by these conditions:
+A Device Lock SHALL be deactivated when:
-* Time of activation expired
+* The Client which locked the Devcie call DeviceServer command UnLockDevice for the locked Device,
-* The Connection to the Client is lost
+* or Time of activation expired,
-* The Device Server is reinitialised
+* or the Connection to the Client is lost,
-* ...
-TODO
+* The Device Server is reinitialised.

 A Client Identication SHOULD cary these information:
 * Hostname where the Client process runs